Back to Festival

 They make their Linbury Theatre debut in this Season’s Next Generation Festival.

-Opening their programme is George Balanchine’s work of highly-charged virtuosic Romanticism, Allegro Brilliante.
+Opening their programme is George Balanchine’s work of highly-charged virtuosic Romanticism, Allegro Brillante.
 Maurice Béjart’s Cantata 51 follows, a joyful work inspired by the music of Johann Sebastian Bach.
-The programme continues with Jacques Garner’s Aunis, a male trio inspired by the regional dances and traditional music from the historical French region of Aunis and its capital La Rochelle, and concludes with Mi Favourita by Paris Opera Ballet Dance Director José Martinez.
+The programme continues with Annabelle López Ochoa’s Requiem for a Rose.
+Set to music by Schubert, the work explores the themes of fleeting romance and eternal love.
+The programme concludes with Mi Favourita by Paris Opera Ballet Dance Director José Martinez.
 The work pays tribute to the many pioneers of ballet that have come before him.

 The view towards the Main Entrance Foyer from within the Royal Opera House café